Skin problems in immunosuppressed individuals

 These control the body’s natural immune system and reduce the risk of rejection.
 They need to be taken immediately after transplant surgery and some form of immunosuppression is usually needed for life.

-Immunosuppressive biological medications are also used as part of the treatment for chronic diseases such as severe rheumatoid arthritis.
+Immunosuppressive biological medications are also used as part of the treatment for chronic diseases such as inflammatory bowel disease.

 What effect does immunosuppression have on the skin?

 If your immune system is not functioning as well as it should, your body does not have the same level of protection against infection or against rogue cells that start to show cancerous changes.
 In addition, some of these immunosuppressive medications can also predispose to skin cancer through other mechanisms specific to that individual medication.

 This means that you are at a greater risk of developing skin cancer and a range of skin infections.
 Often these infections develop in unusual ways that can be easily missed unless you are seen by a specialist with experience treating immunosuppressed patients.

 People with immunosuppression are at an increased risk of the following skin infections